-The late 1790's brought John Smith to the area of the confluence of the Ohio and Cumberland Rivers having been sent by Zachariah Cox to scout a location for a settlement.
-Meeting stiff opposition from the elements and one General Wilkinson of Fort Massac who had plans of his own to establish a commercial settlement in cooperation with the Spanish, Cox's efforts were thwarted when the General convinced the President and the Secretary of War the Cox was building a boat to use as a pirate ship and for making war against the Indians.
-Cox was arrested and upon his eturn to the area, found that all his possessions had been taken from him.
+The late 1790's brought John Smith to the area of the confluence of the Ohio and Cumberland Rivers.
+He was sent by Zachariah Cox to scout a location for the settlement.
+John Smith met with stiff opposition from the elements and from General Wilkinson of Fort Massac who had plans of his own to establish a commercial settlement in cooperation with the Spanish.
+Cox's efforts were thwarted when the General convinced the President and the Secretary of War that Cox was building a boat to use as a pirate ship and for making war against the Indians.
+Cox was arrested and upon his return to the area found that all his possessions had been taken from him.
 He continued his efforts for a short time but disappeared from the records around 1803.

-Enduring many hardships, the small community named Cox's good friend and associate John Smith, slowly grew and became a stopping point for boats transferring passengers and produce.
-Laid out on a plat in 1805, but not recorded until 1837, the town plan included six blocks alng the river and two blocks back.
+Enduring many hardships, the small community named Smithland after John Smith, Cox's good friend and associate.
+The town slowly grew and became a stopping point for boats transferring passengers and produce.
+Laid out on a plat in 1805, but not recorded until 1837, the town plan included six blocks along the river and two blocks back.
 This same plat is still used for the location of lots in Smithland.

-In it's early days, the town had a reputation of being a lusty, bawling river town, full of unsavory characters.
-Soon however lots were bought by people of a much different and better character who built homes and established businesses including Inns and Taverns, some of which are reputed to have had tunnels used by escaping slaves.
+In its early days, the town had a reputation for being a lusty, brawling river town, full of unsavory characters.
+Soon lots were being bought by people of a much different and better character who built homes and established businesses including inns and taverns some of which are reputed to have had tunnels used by escaping slaves.

-Mid-December 1811 brought a major earthquake along the New Madrid fault that had many Smithland residents frightened into believing it was the end of the world.
-Awakened by heavy rumbling, roaring, hissing sounds and explosions that sounded like canon fire, residents fled into the streets to escape falling chimneys as houses shook.
-Tremors continud for several months afterwards.
+On December 16, 1811, a 7.2 to 8.2 earthquake occurred along the New Madrid Fault.
+Many Smithland residents were frightened into believing it was the end of the world.
+Awakened by heavy rumbling, roaring hissing sounds and explosions that sounded like cannon fire, residents fled into the streets to escape falling chimneys as houses shook.
+Tremors continued for several months afterwards.

-The 1830's saw the establishment of saw mills, a boat yard for the building of boats, the Smithland Dock Co., a brickyard, blacksmith shop, iropn factory, grocery and dry goods stores and The Smithland Herald.
+The 1830's saw the establishment of sawmills, a boatyard for building steamboats, the Smithland Dock Company, a brickyard, blacksmith shops, an iron factory, grocery stores, dry goods stores, and the Smithland Herald.